THE SEVEN WONDERS OF BARSOOM SERIES

 with it, and the result is then pumped to the five principal air centers

 of the planet where, as it is released, contact with the ether of space

 transforms it into atmosphere.

 of the ninth ray stored in the great building to maintain the present Martian

-atmosphere for a thousand years, and the only fear, as my new friend told me, was
+atmosphere for a thousand years, and the only fear, as my new friend told

-a battery of twenty radium pumps any one of which was equal to
+I beheld a battery of twenty radium pumps any one of which was equal to

 the task of furnishing all Mars with the atmosphere compound.
 For eight

 a day each at a stretch, or a little over twentyfour and one-half Earth